-Musa who is supported by Future Choices, was introduced to meditation by his father many years ago, so this has always been an integral part of his family’s approach to health and wellbeing.
+Musa, a person we support, is on the autistic spectrum.
+He is supported by Future Choices, was introduced to meditation by his father many years ago.
+Meditation has always been an integral part of his family’s approach to health and wellbeing.

 Because lockdown was proving to be so stressful to so many, Musa told his Employment Support Specialist, Tina Bristow that he would love to share his experience and passion to help others during a difficult time.

 “Musa and I worked together to provide him with the opportunity to deliver his own meditation classes over Zoom.
 I presented the introduction slides on his behalf, then Musa began the meditation by setting the scene.He would ask the audience to close their eyes and concentrate on taking 3 deep breaths and then relax.